MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-RemoteDomain.md

 ## PARAMETERS

 ### -DomainName
 The DomainName parameter specifies the SMTP domain that you want to establish as a remote domain.
+A valid value is an SMTP domain (for example, contoso.com).
+The maximum length is 256 characters.

-Valid input for the DomainName parameter is an SMTP domain.
-You can use a wildcard character to specify all subdomains of a specified domain, as shown in the following example: \*.contoso.com.
-However, you can't embed a wildcard character, as shown in the following example: domain.\*.contoso.com.
-The domain name string may contain a maximum of 256 characters.
+You can use the wildcard character (\*) to specify a domain and all subdomains (for example: \*.contoso.com), but you can't embed the wildcard character (for example, domain.\*.contoso.com).

 ```yaml
 Type: SmtpDomainWithSubdomains